Android-for-Python/cloud_storage_examples/rest_firestore_example/README.md

 # Overview

 The example is as much for reading as executing.
-It runs in two passes.
+It executess in two passes.

 The first pass validates user creation, login, and basic Firestore operations, and saves public and private documents.
 Close or pause the app.
 You can view the contents of saved documents in Firebase.